 First of all, there is the popular "Willamette in Greece" post-session (see below).

 Secondly, many Willamette students participate in archaeological excavations and field schools during the summer.
 In recent years, three Willamette students have participated in the excavations of the Athenian Agora, the ancient marketplace of Athens, run by the American School of Classical Studies in Athens.
-Another student excavated a Roman-era town named Troia in Portugal; many more have accompanied our three archaeologists, Professors Scott Pike, David McCreery, and Ann Nicgorsky, to excavations in Italy, Jordan, and on Crete.
+Another student excavated a Roman-era town named Troia in Portugal; many more have accompanied our three archaeologists, Professors Scott Pike, David McCreery, and Ann Nicgorski, to excavations in Italy, Jordan, on Crete, and, most recently, in Scotland at the Ness of Brodgar, a scenic UNESCO world heritage site.
 Willamette University's Center of Ancient Studies and Archaeology supports two students per year with generous grants to attend archaeological field schools abroad.

 Finally, outstanding Classics majors may also apply for a Lionel Pearson Fellowship awarded by the American Philological Association to spend a year of post-baccalaureate studies in Classics at a British university of the student's choice.